AlexanderDzhoganov/CKAN/NEW_DEVELOPERS_READ_THIS.md

 * Contains all the logic for installing, updating and uninstalling modules
 * Important public functions are `IsCached`, `InstallList`, `Uninstall`
 * `InstallList` is what the clients call to install mods.
 It resolves dependencies according to `RelationshipResolverOptions`, downloads the data and performs the necessary file operations.
-* `Uninstall` will automatically uninstall mods that depend on whatever you're uninstalling unless you explicitly tell it not to
+* `Uninstall` will automatically uninstall mods that depend on whatever you're uninstalling unless you explicitly tell it not to.

 #### KSP
 *